Is Tokyo Worth It with Kids? (Quick Answer)

 | Travel friction | You may need to move between a cultural site, a station, and a separate restaurant. | Entertainment and lunch happen in one place, which reduces transitions. |

-| Meal planning | You still need to find a kid-friendly restaurant nearby. | Lunch is included, so there is one less decision to make. |
+| Meal planning | You still need to find a kid-friendly restaurant nearby. | Lunch is usually included, so there is one less decision to make.
+Check the booking page for the exact menu and inclusions. |

 | Kid engagement | Shrines, museums, and viewpoints can require quiet behavior and patience. | The format is louder, more visual, and easier for energetic kids to follow. |